-The vehicle specifications contained herein are intended to apply primarily to new vehicles, including all types of school buses, as defined in the section entitled "Definitions, School Bus (Type A-1, Type A-2, Type B-1, Type B-2, Type C and Type D)."
+The vehicle specifications contained herein are intended to apply primarily to new vehicles, including all types of school buses, as defined in APPENDIX H: GLOSSARY OF TERMS AND DEFINITIONS, under Bus, School Bus, which lists the various types of "school buses."
 It should be noted that vehicles with a capacity of ten (10) or fewer persons, including the driver, cannot be certified as school buses under federal regulations.

-States should allow sufficient lead time between publication of their specifications and the effective date.
-The effective date should be expressed: "These specifications apply respectively to school bus chassis and bodies placed in production on or after (month, day, year)."
+States should allow sufficient lead-time between publication of their respective specifications and the effective dates of implementation.
+Effective dates should be expressed, as in this sample statement: "These specifications apply respectively to school bus chassis and bodies placed in production on or after (month, day, year)."